 To learn more see Flexible Work Arrangements on Pathfinder.

 GuidanceResources® EAP is among PNC’s most valuable employee benefits, offering a range of services at no cost to you, including:

 PNC offers private rooms for new mothers who continue to nurse their babies after they return to work.
 In many cases, the rooms are outfitted with pumps, comfortable chairs and small refrigerators.
 For more information, visit the Information Center in Pathfinder or call the HR Service Center at 877-968-7762, option 4.
 Representatives are available weekdays from 9 a.m. to 5 p.m.
 ET.

 Say you’re working on a critical deadline or you have an important meeting you can’t miss.
 What would you do if your regular day care or adult/elder care provider is unavailable?
 Use PNC’s Just In Case Care program to access a national network of back-up child and adult/elder care services.
 The program is provided through Bright Horizons Family Solutions.

-All employees are eligible for 15 days of care per child/adult per year, at a cost of $20 per child per day with a maximum charge of $40 per family per day for center-based child care and $4 per hour for in-home care for children and/or adults with a four-hour minimum.
+All full-time, part-time and Reduced Schedule Professional (RSP) employees are eligible for 15 days of care per child/adult per year, at a cost of $20 per child, per day with a maximum charge of $40 per family, per day for center based child care and $4 per hour for in home care for children and/or adults with a four hour minimum.

 Advance registration is required.
 To learn more, register or request reservations: Call 877-242-2737, or visit the Living Well page on Pathfinder.